Gene Hanson Website

 Upon our return to WI, I finally got a visit to my new physician, Dr. Carl Smith, which will turn out to be a low point in the journey to get a hold of what was going on.
 Though he was very personable, he didn't listen to what I was saying at all.
 He had a very simple explanation for the pains: old age!
 Old peope get pains so get used to it.
 He did check my right shoulder and after moving it in only a couple of directions which was painful he said, "That's a rotator cuff injury, no doubt about it."
 Rotator cuff?
 That's terrible!
 First, you only have two options: (1) live with the pain as long as you can, and (2) surgery.
 But the worst part: what does that have to do with everything else that's going on?
 He said he would refer me to a Physical Therapist.
 After he did listen that I might have had a hip injury from tennis, he said that could explain a lot.
 He then sent me immediately to radiology to get a hip x-ray and a right shoulder x-ray and came back to see him when that was done.
 These days the x-rays are digital and my GP could call them up and check them himself, even though the official reading will come later with a radiologist.
 Smith looked at the x-ray and announced, "Yes, there it is," as he pointed to the area on the image.
 The official reading was "Moderate acromioclavicular DJD [Degenerative Joint Disease]" which I disagree (I think it's merely mild) because before and after this inflammation I've had no pain, period.
 So at best it would be mild.
 But looking at the hip x-ray he actually sounded disappointed as it looked absolutely normal.
 But had there been something there it would have explained a lot.

-He did a prostate exam (technically a Digital Rectal Exam) which was very painful and then announced it was enlarged.
+Digital Rectal Exam of the Prostate He then did a prostate exam (technically a Digital Rectal Exam) which was very painful and then announced it was enlarged.
 That's another inevitability of age, and I've been tracking that for the last 30 years.
 Yeah, I don't normally make it through the night without needing to go, but when I need to go, I do need to go.
 So now there's the ominous specter of prostate cancer.
 But he was really not concerned and he didn't think anything needed to be done right now.
 It was puzzling, but later with research I learned why.
 Enlarged prostates in older men are the norm and doesn't mean you have or will get prostate cancer.
 And that cancer itself is very slow to grow.
 But Debbie was going to have none of that!
 She was now like a dog on a bone and afterwards would insist on a follow up appointment because of the specter of cancer.

 After this initial visit we came home and I was really depressed.
 I was no closer to an explanation of what was going on and now I have two new big potential problems.
 The rotator cuff was especially bad because the only thing you can do is live with the pain for a while, but eventually I would need surgery.
 The doctor did give me a referral to a Physical Therapist which I thought was needless because I thought what could the PT give me?
 In the two weeks that followed my condition got worse.